cracked-machine/mmap_diagram/readme.md

   -h, --help            show this help message and exit -o OUT, --out OUT     path to the markdown output report file.
 Default: "out/report.md" -l LIMIT, --limit LIMIT
                         The maximum memory address for the diagram.
-Default: 400 -s SCALE, --scale SCALE
+Please use hex.
+Default: 0x3e8 (1000) -s SCALE, --scale SCALE
                         The scale factor for the diagram.
-Default: 1
+Default: 1 -v VOIDTHRESHOLD, --voidthreshold VOIDTHRESHOLD
+                        The threshold for skipping void sections.
+Please use hex.
+Default: 0x3e8 (1000)
 ```

 - Generate five regions called `kernel`, `rootfs`, `dtb`, `uboot` and `uboot-scr` where four of the five regions intersect/collide.
 The default report output path is used.
 Diagram output is shown at the top of the page.